SAFE DRINKING WATER

 - The Kalamazoo County Environmental Health staff will sample your well for bacteria, nitrates or other compounds of your choosing.
 After submitting the Water Sample Request form to our office, you will be contacted to set an appointment.

 - You may also sample the water well yourself.
-There are a number of certified drinking water laboratories available that can provide testing, click here for a list.
 Special containers are needed for each water sample, and each lab uses different containers.
 Please review the guidelines below for good water sampling practice, but always follow any instructions that come with the sampling containers.

 - Do not open the bottle until you are ready to collect the sample.